-- These objectives are informed by the consensus recommendations of WSP Scoping committee. - Interim interventions are in practice to reduce low flow impacts on fish populations, including:

-- \circ implementing irrigation schedules when needed - \circ $\,$ other water conservation and land use practices adaptations. - WSP is based on more knowledge regarding fish, ecosystems and environmental flows than currently exists. - Cowichan Tribes and Province of BC successfully develop a consensus based WSP for the Koksilah watershed, including: - Confirming WSP Terms of Reference.
+- These objectives are informed by the consensus recommendations of WSP Scoping committee. - Interim interventions are in practice to reduce low flow impacts on fish populations, including: - o "closing the source" to restrict new water licenses - \circ $\;$ implementing irrigation schedules when needed - \circ $\,$ other water conservation and land use practices adaptations. - WSP is based on more knowledge regarding fish, ecosystems and environmental flows than currently exists. - Cowichan Tribes and Province of BC successfully develop a consensus based WSP for the Koksilah watershed, including: - Confirming WSP Terms of Reference.